anurag0013/PyGIP/README.md

 To implement your own attack:

-1. **Inherit from `BaseAttack`**:
+1. **Inherit from `BaseDefense`**:
-   Create a new class that inherits from `BaseAttack`.
+   Create a new class that inherits from `BaseDefense`.
 You’ll need to provide the following required parameters in the
    constructor:

 - `dataset`: An instance of the `Dataset` class (see below for details).